ygjuny/PROSPECTS-RTM-Spike/README.md

 2. Metadata.xlsx is the input parameters, and the description of the order of input is in PROSPECTS_Main.m.
 You can also provide the input in PROSPECTS_Main.m after slightly changing the code.
 3. spike_spectrum_simulation.xlsx is the output, and the order is [wavelength, spike reflectance].
 4. The key code of the PROSPECTS model is in PROSPECTS_Model.m.
-5. dataSpec_PROSPECTSB.m and calctav.m are about the specific absorption coefficient of spike biochemical constituents and refractive index parameter, which do not need the users to be quite familiar with.
+5. dataSpec_PROSPECTS.m and calctav.m are about the specific absorption coefficient of spike biochemical constituents and refractive index parameter, which do not need the users to be quite familiar with.